 Nothing gives you better city exploration than walking the streets on foot.
 The River Liffey flows through the centre of Dublin, dividing it into a north and the south part.
 South part is known for being more expensive and more privileged than the north one.
-There are three main streets in the city centre which might be a bit of an attraction: Grafton Street with all the expensive shops & designers (no interests if you’ve been to Paris or London!), O’Connell street with the Spire of Dublin and Henry Streets – popular walking street in the city centre.
+There are three main streets in the city centre which might be a bit of an attraction: Grafton Street with all the expensive shops & designers (skip if you’ve been to Paris or London!), O’Connell street with the Spire of Dublin and Henry Streets – popular walking street in the city centre.
 In this area you’ll get to see Trinity College.
 The cobbled stones of Trinity College will transport you to the 18th century when the magnificent old Library Building was constructed.

 After busy city centre, you can take a walk along the river to see another interesting part of the city – Dublin Port.
 It is Ireland’s premier port, handling almost 50% of all trade in the Republic of Ireland.
 One of the most beautiful aspects of Dublin is Samuel Beckett Bridge (photo below) – created by Spanish architect who designed bridge of the James Joyce as well.

 Discover Dublin’s beaches!

 Portmarnock Beach is definitely my favourite one – it is the most stunning beach where sea tides make it look different everytime you visit.
 It is located in the north part of Dublin, near posh Malahide town.
 While being there it’s probably worth visiting Malahide Castle and Gardens.
-It may be even a destination for a day trip, if you are to explore lovely Malahide Village.
+It’s a great destination for a day trip, along with lovely Malahide Village.